BasementKrew/revelation.io/_posts/2014-11-13-golang-encoding.markdown

 }
 ```

-We are able to take a `struct` and convert it to XML, JSON, binary and hexadecimal in under 40 lines of code.
-Pretty sweet.
-Since this is suppose to be a blog on things we have learned in our programming adventures, I want to note a few things you, may or may not know.
+We are able to take a `struct` and convert it to XML, JSON, binary and hexadecimal in under 40 lines of code, pretty sweet.
+Since this is suppose to be a blog on things we have learned in our programming adventures, I want to note a few things you may or may not have run into.
 Notice that the `everything` struct does NOT have to be an exported type, but the struct fields DO.
-If you run this code you will notice the is field does not show up in the output and for good reason.
-The encoding packages use reflection to encode and decode values to and fro, which needs the struct fields to be settable, which unexported are not.
+If you run this code you will notice the `is` field does not show up in the output and for good reason.
+The encoding packages use reflection to encode and decode values to and fro, which needs the struct fields to be settable.
+The `is` field is unexported, so this makes sense.
 Just to prove I'm not talking total nonsense (maybe a little) paste this anywhere in the `main` func above:

 ```go
   // be sure to import reflect package.